machinexa2/machinexa2.github.io/writeups/_posts/2020-09-19-audioedit.markdown

         print(small)
 ```
 <br>
-Finally i found out what i was exploiting was **Boolean based Blind SQLi**.
+Finally i found out what i was exploiting was boolean based blind SQLi.
 The injection point was `' or SQLCOMMAND or '`.
 For futher confirmation, i did this which i thought would eval to true and did evaluate to true `' and 2=2 or 99=99 or '`.
 # Exploing SQLi Blindly
 The insanity starts here.
 I DM'ed **Blindhero**, another of my nice mentor/friend for some tips on how to get dbms, tables..
 He told me to use `SELECT CASE WHEN` which works on `Sqlite`.
 Unfortunately, it didnt work as it was `MySQL`.
 He also said about how to get database, table and so on.
 He constantly helped me debug my payload.
 Now, i started by very basic information gathering: `' and 2=2 or (SELECT substring(version(),1,1)=5) or '` which gave 1 which is true.